 Step 4 – Submit your Upwork Cover Letter

 Now that you have several jobs saved to your favorites, it’s time to apply!

 Again, make sure to read the entire job description.
 This time, look for any keywords that you might be able to use in your cover letter.
 For example, the title of one of the jobs I was hired for was “Looking for a Pinterest Rockstart to Help Us Take Our Business to the Next Level!”.
-So my proposal starts out as “Hi!
+So my proposal started out as “Hi!
 Pinterest Rockstar here!
 I would love to be considered for your position!”
-See how I utilize her words into my cover letter?
-I continue to do this throughout the proposal.
-You can see this in its entirety in my free download of cover letter samples that got me hired!
-Click below for your copy!
+See how I utilized her words into my cover letter?
+I continued to do this throughout the proposal.

 I also like to look at their job history on Upwork.
 If they’ve hired in the past, their reviews may include their name.
 If so, I like to use it in my initial address to them.
 This shows the client that I not only read through their job posting, but I looked at their entire profile and did my research!